777arc/textbook/content/sampling.rst

 The blue box above shows what is actually sampled by the SDR, and the green box displays the portion of the spectrum we want.
 Our LO will be set to 95 MHz because that is the frequency to which we ask the SDR to tune.
 Since 95 MHz is outside of the green box, we won't get any DC spike.

 There is one problem: if we want our signal to be centered at 100 MHz and only contain 5 MHz, we will have to perform a frequency shift, filter, and downsample the signal ourselves (something we will learn how to do later).
 Fortunately, this process of offtuning, a.k.a applying an LO offset, is often built into the SDRs, where they will automatically perform offtuning and then shift the frequency to your desired center frequency.
-We benefit when the SDR can do it internally: we don't have to send a higher sample rate over our USB or ethernet connection, which bottleneck sample rates.
+We benefit when the SDR can do it internally: we don't have to send a higher sample rate over our USB or ethernet connection, which bottleneck how high a sample rate we can use.

 This subsection regarding DC offsets is a good example of where this textbook differs from others.
 Your average DSP textbook will discuss sampling, but it tends not to include implementation hurdles such as DC offsets despite their prevalence in practice.

 ****************************
 Sampling Using the PlutoSDR
 ****************************

 Sampling using the PlutoSDR's Python API is straightforward.
 With any SDR app we know we must tell it the center frequency, sample rate, and gain (or whether to use automatic gain control).
-There might be other details, but those three components are necessary for the SDR to have enough information to process any signal.
+There might be other details, but those three parameters are necessary for the SDR to have enough information to receive samples.
 Some SDRs have a command to tell it to start sampling, while others like the Pluto will start to sample as soon as you initialize it.
-These samples are dropped as the buffer fills.
-All SDR APIs have some sort of "receive samples" function, and for the Pluto it's rx(), which returns a number of samples defined by the buffer size set beforehand.
+Once the SDR's internal buffer fills up, the oldest samples are dropped.
+All SDR APIs have some sort of "receive samples" function, and for the Pluto it's rx(), which returns a batch of samples.
+The specific number of samples per batch is defined by the buffer size set beforehand.

 Refer to the :ref:`pluto-chapter` chapter for installing the PlutoSDR software.
 The code below assumes you have the Pluto's Python API installed.
 This code initializes the Pluto, sets the sample rate to 1 MHz, sets the center frequency to 100 MHz, and sets the gain to 50 dB with automatic gain control turned off.
 Note it usually doesn't matter the order in which you set the center frequency, gain, and sample rate.
 In the code snippet below, we tell the Pluto that we want it to give us 10,000 samples per call to rx().